shashankdp01/To-Do-List/README.md

 ➕ Add Tasks – Quickly add new tasks to your list

-✔️ Mark as Completed – Toggle tasks as complete/incomplete

 🗑️ Delete Tasks – Remove tasks with a single click

 💾 Local Storage Support – Tasks are saved even after refreshing the page